EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 ## Run the code

-Once all the necessary packages have been installed you can run the code by typing this line on the terminal:
+Once all the necessary packages have been installed you can run the code by typing this line on the terminal.

+**Note:** To follow step by step the main execution take a look on the dedicated Section below.

 ```
 python main.py
 ```

-**Note:** To follow step by step the main execution take a look on the dedicated Section below.

 ## Datasets